Alyssa Farah slams Trump’s use of word ‘riggers’ as a racist ‘bullhorn’

 “There will be a complete EXONERATION!”
 Mr Trump wrote.
 “They never went after those that Rigged the Election.
 They only went after those that found to find the RIGGERS!.”

-The comment was widely condemned on social media while many said the use of the word “rigger” was clearly intentional and part of his “racist attacks” against the Fulton County District Attorney Fani Willis, the Black woman prosecuting the case against him.
+The comment was widely condemned on social media while many said the use of the word “rigger” was clearly intentional and part of his “racist attacks” against Fulton County District Attorney Fani Willis, the Black woman prosecuting the case against him.

 On Wednesday, Mr Trump’s former White House Director of Strategic Communications Alyssa Farah weighed in on the matter, describing the use of the term as “a bullhorn”.

-“With Trump, you don’t need to look for a dogwhistle – it’s a bullhorn when it comes to race, and I do think that’s deliberate,” Ms Farah told CNN’s Jake Tapper on Wednesday.
+“With Trump, you don’t need to look for a dog whistle – it’s a bullhorn when it comes to race, and I do think that’s deliberate,” Ms Farah told CNN’s Jake Tapper on Wednesday.

 “We’ve seen the, I mean, slanderous attacks that he’s put out against Fani Willis.
 You know, alleging things I won’t even repeat, so he’s not really hiding that he’s going to lean into that element and this is, you know, taking place just outside of Atlanta.
 When you saw the courtroom, it was a lot of Black men and women who were serving in that courtroom.”